Congress invests big in pharmaceutical, tech stocks

 Some lawmakers like to trade stocks.
 That fact became evident when Sens.
 Richard Burr (R-N.C.) and Kelly Loeffler (R-Ga.) unloaded stocks after attending a private briefing that underscored the looming danger of COVID-19.
 Pharmaceutical companies are among lawmakers’ favorite stocks.
 As of the most recent financial disclosures, over 50 lawmakers reported investing upwards of six figures in the pharmaceutical and health products industry.

 On the campaign trail, Rep. Joe Kennedy III (D-Mass.) casts himself as a fighter who takes on big pharma.
-But his portfolio shows he’s profited from rising drug prices.
-Last year, he reported owning up to $2.1 million in stock in pharmaceutical and health products companies, investing in industry giants such as Johnson & Johnson, Merck, Abbott Laboratories, Eli Lilly & Co and Pfizer.
-In previous years, Kennedy was the top investor in Gilead Sciences, the drugmaker behind a controversially expensive hepatitis medication that is now working on COVID-19 treatment.
+His disclosure shows he’s profited from rising drug prices.
+Last year, he reported owning up to $2.1 million in stock in pharmaceutical and health products companies in a family trust.
+Those include industry giants such as Johnson & Johnson, Merck, Abbott Laboratories, Eli Lilly & Co and Pfizer.

 Kennedy, who is challenging Sen. Ed Markey (D-Mass.), has also come under scrutiny for owning millions in oil company stock while running on climate issues.
-Kennedy inherited his assets in a family trust, but his 2019 financial disclosure showed his stocks weren’t in a blind trust.
+Kennedy has said he has no control over the assets in his family trust.

 Pfizer is one of the most popular stocks in Congress, with 48 lawmakers placing their bet on the drugmaker that hikes its prices each year.
 Rep. Jim Sensenbrenner (R-Wis.), the second most senior congressman, reported holding between $1 million and $5 million in Pfizer stock.
 Forty-seven lawmakers reported investing in Johnson & Johnson, despite the drugmaker’s role in the devastating opioid epidemic.

-Note: This story was edited on April 28, 2020 to clarify that Joe Kennedy does not control assets in his family trust.